The best things to do in Reus, Spain

 The city of Reus in Spain is a real treasure!
-A hundred kilometers from Barcelona, you’ll find a place with a lot of history, great architecture and brilliant spots for foodies.
+A hundred kilometers from Barcelona, you will find a place with a lot of history, great architecture and great spots for foodies.
 In any case, I was immediately hooked by the lovely town of Reus and would recommend it any time as a city trip in Spain!

 Tips: